-Permanent exclusions secondary 2018/19 2019/20
+Permanent exclusions 2018/19 2019/20

+secondary

 0.15% 0.09%

 National rank 47 th 50 th

 3 year trend Improving

-- 15. There are three other key measures of educational absence where robust and official national data is unavailable: - Reduced (or part-time) timetables - Chronic non attendance (CNA) less than 50% - Requests for elective home education (pupil deregistrations from school) - 16.
-Local data is provided below for reduced timetables.
+- 17. There are three other key measures of educational absence where robust and official national data is unavailable: - Reduced (or part-time) timetables - Severe absence less than 50% - Requests for elective home education (pupil de-registrations from school)

+18. Local data is provided below for reduced timetables.
 The figures indicated that the number of pupils commencing a reduced timetable has increased but this also reflects a greater level of tracking and monitoring by the Local Authority

-Reduced Timetables Autumn Term 17/18 Autumn Term 18/19 Autumn Term 19/20 Autumn Term 20/21 Number of pupils commencing a reduced timetable 55 60 100 125
+Reduced Timetables Autumn Term Autumn Term Autumn Term Autumn Term 17/18 18/19 19/20 20/21 Number of pupils commencing a reduced timetable 55 60 100 125

-- 17. By the end of the Autumn term 2021 there were 360 chronically absent children of which: - 156 have a social worker or Early Help worker as lead Professional with a relevant safeguarding/care or early help plan in place

-- 204 are without an LA Lead Professional.
+- 19. By the end of the Autumn term 2021 there were 360 severely absent children of which: - 156 have a social worker or Early Help worker as lead Professional with a relevant safeguarding/care or early help plan in place - 204 are without an LA Lead Professional.
 Many had school-led plans of differing types but the quality of these is unknown - o 28 children had not been to school at all in the term - 67 children have EHCPs of which 31 were at Harbour, 4 at Cliffdale, 5 at Redwood Park and 6 at Mary Rose - o 70 are under the age of 11 (NCY 6 and below).
-290 are of secondary age - 18.
+290 are of secondary age - 20.
 Portsmouth is not a wealthy city and there is a correlation between deprivation and poor childhood outcomes.
 To provide further context, three deprivation indicators are given below with the city's ranking compared to other local authority areas.
-The figures demonstrate that there are other many other areas that have higher levels of deprivation than Portsmouth and yet are doing better when it comes to school attendance and rate of exclusions. - 97th of 152 in terms of % children in low income families (where 1st is low) - 127th of 152 for % of primary children eligible for Free School Meals - 119th of 152 for % of secondary children eligible for Free School Meals
+The figures demonstrate that there are many other areas that have higher levels of deprivation than Portsmouth and yet are doing better when it comes to school attendance and rate of exclusions. - 97th of 152 in terms of % children in low income families (where 1st is low) - 127th of 152 for % of primary children eligible for Free School Meals - 119th of 152 for % of secondary children eligible for Free School Meals